-Excess tax collected is tax that you collected that is above the amount that you technically owe.
+The excess tax collected is the tax that you collected that is above the amount that you technically owe.
 If you see the example below, the tax due is $82.00.
 If you actually collected $90.00 from your customers, you will need to put 8.00 on line 7.

 You should now be able to see the total tax due on line 8.
 Line 9 will automatically calculate with your vendor’s compensation.
 The vendor’s compensation is a discount given by Louisiana for filing your return on time.
 If, for whatever reason, you do not wish to claim this amount, check the box next to line 9.